Bach Buquen

-Bach Buquen (born March 2, 2006) is a French influencer and model.
+Bách Buquen (born March 2, 2006) is a French influencer and model.
 He rose to popularity in 2024 for his TikTok videos of him putting on makeup in public.

 Early life and career

-Buquen was born to Vietnamese and French parents and raised in the 6th arrondissement of Paris.
+Buquen was born and raised in the 6th arrondissement of Paris, and is of French-Vietnamese descent.
 His mother is a former actress and he was a ballet dancer for seven years.

 Prior to posting makeup videos, Buquen posted dance challenge, "Get Ready With Me" (GRWM), and calisthenics videos on TikTok.
 In the summer of 2024, Buquen posted six TikTok videos of himself applying makeup in public as passersby reacted behind him, mostly filmed in the Gare Saint-Lazare and each set to the Charli XCX song "Guess", in what he described as an effort to "normalize makeup for men".
 The videos went viral online, with one video receiving more than 31 million views, and brought him to wider popularity internationally.
 By December 2024, he had more than eight million followers on TikTok and more than four and a half million on Instagram.
 Buquen relocated to New York City at the beginning of 2025.
 He modeled for Dsquared²'s Icon New Generation SS25 campaign in March 2025.